Judith A. Proffer

 Oversight of Literary, Charitable Activities

-Publisher, writer, marketing specialist, alternative newsweekly veteran and former community newspaper owner, Judith oversees literary and charitable initiatives for the Meteor 17 group.
-She also works closely with the Meteor team in providing creative solutions in graphic design and all editorial content for the various M17 enterprises.
+Publisher, writer, marketing specialist, alternative newsweekly veteran and former community newspaper owner, Judith oversees literary and charitable initiatives for the Meteor 17 group. .

 As former Publisher and Associate Publisher of leading newspapers LA Weekly and OC Weekly, Proffer spearheaded some of the most dynamic and successful issues in alternative newsweekly publishing history.
-She launched the lauded OC Weekly, sat on the Association of Alternative Newsweekly Board of Directors, was named Associate Publisher/West Coast for Stern Publishing (parent company of Village Voice) and created an impressive series of events in the community benefiting a myriad of non-profits locally and abroad.
+She launched OC Weekly, sat on the Association of Alternative Newsweekly Board of Directors, was named Vice President and Associate Publisher/West Coast for Stern Publishing (parent company of Village Voice) and created an impressive series of community events benefiting a myriad of non-profits locally and abroad.

 Co-founder of the acclaimed Southern California Sun Community Newspapers, as Executive Editor Judy created three unique publications to serve the Valley communities: Studio City Sun, Sherman Oaks Sun and Encino Sun.
 Then mayor Antonio Villaraigosa’s presence at the ribbon cutting ceremony signaled the significance of the Sun’s influence on otherwise underserved communities.
 The papers were honored by both the city and the SFV Business Journal for bringing much needed coverage to the San Fernando Valley.

-An avid photographer (her photos of Quincy Jones and KISS have appeared on cd /dvd packaging), Judith’s image of a Nashville storm taken during the June 2009 CMT Awards was among the best travel photos of 2009, as selected by the Los Angeles Times.
-A photo she took of a leopard taken on safari in Kenya received the same honor four years ago.
+An avid photographer (her photos of Quincy Jones and KISS have appeared on cd /dvd packaging), Judith’s image of a Nashville storm taken during the June 2009 CMT Awards was named among the best travel photos of 2009, as selected by the Los Angeles Times.
+A photo she took on safari in Kenya received the same honor five years later.

 Judith launched Huqua Press - huquapress.com - a boutique book publishing company ("Small Press, Big Ideas") with the award-winning Supernatural Kids Cookbook in spring 2011.
 She followed with two more Supernatural Kids Cookbook titles, The Sweet & Savory Cookbook (Gwen Kenneally) and The Oprah Effect.
 In 2012 she and Spencer debuted Padaro Press.
-Huqua and Padaro catalogues include titles by Heart, Graham Nash, Gracie (Patti) Davis, highly respected theater critic, Steven Leigh Morris, Thaao Penghlis, Haile Thomas, Nancy Mehagian, Taylor Marsh, Steve Ecclesine and recording artist, Brandi Carlile.
+Huqua and Padaro catalogues include titles by rock legends Heart, music icon Graham Nash, best-selling author Patti Davis, highly respected theater critic Steven Leigh Morris, actor Thaao Penghlis, Haile Thomas, Nancy Mehagian, and Grammy Award-winning recording artist Brandi Carlile.

-In 2015 Huqua released The Lotus Kitchen, a vegetarian cookbook for yoga enthusiasts and the new novel (The Earth Breaks in Colors) by best-selling writer Patti Davis.
+In 2015 Huqua released The Lotus Kitchen, a vegetarian cookbook for yoga enthusiasts and in fall of 2019 releases a new cookbook, The Inclusive Table by Kenneally.

-In 2016, Huqua Press co-published (along with Post Hill Press) I Hope You Dance: The Power and Sprit of Song, culled from the Meteor 17 documentary film production of the same name.
-Judith served as a Co-Producer of the Film.
+In 2016, Huqua Press co-published (along with Post Hill Press) I Hope You Dance: The Power and Sprit of Song.
+Proffer edited the book and served as co-producer on the Meteor 17 produced film.